BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 	1:1 Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.

+	1:2 But his delight is in the law of the LORD; and in his law doth he meditate day and night.